thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

 ## NOT EQUAL benchmark

+This section presents the experiments of creating and evaluating the `NOT EQUAL` operator.

 The operators strictly follow the SQL semantics.
 For instance, `age <> 28` returns all documents with values that are not equal to 28 but not those documents that do not have a value at all for this field; in other words excluding `null` values.

 ### Integer fields

+For the presentation of the Lucene queries, we assume the SQL query to be `age <> 28`.

+Note that the value `28` is not the actual value that was used in the measurements.

+The choice of the query alternatives both for integer and string fields may surprise some people, especially those very familiar with Lucene.
+They are included in the benchmark since they were used in production systems at some point in time or were found in online forums as ways to evaluate the `NOT EQUAL` operator.

 #### Queries